drumpt/drumpt.github.io/content/patents/deltashap/index.md

 ---
-title: "Method and Apparatus for Explaining Prediction Changes in Online Patient Monitoring"
+title: "DeltaSHAP: Explaining Prediction Evolutions in Online Patient Monitoring with Shapley Values"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here